The do it yourself resource for everyone from Oliver’s expert service technicians.

 By reading the following DIY project you consent to the terms in the DIY disclaimer.

-How to Charge a Heat Pump in Cold Weather
+How To Charge A Heat Pump In Cold Weather

 Charging a heat pump means that you restore the refrigerant in the system to the correct level.
 Without adequate refrigerant, the heat pump cannot transfer heat energy effectively.
 How to charge a heat pump in cold weather requires defrosting the outside unit first.